-Telehealth is a safe, available avenue to access medication abortion (mifepristone & misoprostol) enabling physicians to prescribe drugs & provide follow-up care via telehealth consultation.
-In abortion-hostile states, patients may be able to obtain a prescription using telehealth services which is then filled at an out-of-state pharmacy mailed to or picked up by the patient in an abortion-protective state.
+Telehealth is a safe, available avenue to access medication abortion (mifepristone & misoprostol), enabling physicians to prescribe drugs & provide follow-up care via telehealth consultation.
+In abortion-hostile states, patients may be able to obtain a prescription using telehealth services, which is then filled at an out-of-state pharmacy to be mailed to or picked up by the patient in an abortion-protective state.

-Pregnant individuals up to 10 weeks gestation, with some providers prescribing through 12 weeks.
+Pregnant individuals up to 10 weeks gestation, with potential off-label prescribing through 12 weeks.

-The FDA recently modified its previously-stringent controls on mifepristone, but some restrictions are still in place.
+The FDA recently modified its previously stringent controls on mifepristone, but some restrictions are still in place.
 Notably, retail pharmacies may now dispense the drug, but must be certified with the FDA before doing so.
+The modifications are subject to ongoing litigation.
 Drugs may only be available in states legalizing abortion, subject to litigation.